phitsc/farrmru/Deploy/readme.txt

 - mrup : Shows files of configured programs, storing their MRU files in the registry
 - mrua : Show a combined list of files out of mrum and mrup
 - mruu : Show files from selected groups only (selectable in the options dialog)
+- mrul : Show a list of installed and supported applications for further selection

 Use the following modifier keywords to change the search:
 +byname   : Force sorting by name